SirMartin/TvTimeToRyot/README.md

 ## Requirements

 - You need an export from TvTime.
 - You need an api key from [The Movie Database](https://www.themoviedb.org/) in order to match the results from the TvTime's CSVs to Ryot.
+[How to get a key](https://developers.themoviedb.org/3/getting-started/introduction)
 - You need an instance of [Ryot](https://github.com/IgnisDa/ryot)

 ### Get your Data from TV Time